anze3db/blog/_posts/2013-01-09-game-jams-the-most-fun-you-can-have-while-programming.md

 I was doing the jump animation for the icecube and I messed up a value by a factor of 100.
 It made the cube taller than the height of the level for a few seconds and then small again.
 It was hilarious.

-I don't even care if we win a prize (we probably won't, our game sucks, hehe), we had fun and we learned a lot of cool new things (webgl with three.js!).
+I don't even care if we win a prize (we probably won't, our game sucks, haha), we had fun and we learned a lot of cool new things (webgl with three.js!).

 Go do it!
 --------